-To put things mildly, there are a lot of Warhammer 40k factions, races, and armies warring across the grimdark far future of Games Workshop’s flagship sci-fi wargame – 20 of them, to be exact.
-And that’s only counting the ‘main’ 40k armies – the ones that have their own fully fledged codex rulebook.
+To put things mildly, there are a lot of Warhammer 40k factions, races, and armies warring across the grimdark far future of Games Workshop’s flagship sci-fi wargame.
+20 of them, in fact, and that’s only counting the ‘main’ 40k armies – the ones that get their own fully fledged codex rulebooks every edition.

-Before we kick off with this beginner’s guide to every single 40k faction, you should know: the many armies in Warhammer 40k are roughly divided into three groups: the Warhammer 40k Imperium of Man, the Warhammer 40k Chaos factions, and the galaxy’s various species of aliens – known as the Warhammer 40k Xenos factions.
+The many armies in Warhammer 40k are roughly divided into three super-factions: the Warhammer 40k Imperium of Man, the Warhammer 40k Chaos factions, and the galaxy’s various species of aliens – known as the Warhammer 40k Xenos factions.

 These umbrella categories are important in learning how to play Warhammer 40k, as (outside of narrative game modes) you’ll normally find Imperium armies can only team up with other Imperials; Chaos with Chaos; and most Xenos rarely make common cause with anyone.
 To dive deeper into each ‘super-faction’, click those links above to read our detailed guides for each.